Analysis | The first census records of three American presidents ... almost

 That redirection includes an underrecognized statistical coincidence.
 So many kids were born in the middle of 1946 that we have drawn not one but three presidents from that period.
 America’s first three baby-boom presidents — Bill Clinton, George W. Bush and Donald Trump — were all born within about two months of each other in mid-1946.

-On Friday, the Census Bureau released the individual records collected during the 1950 census.
+On Friday, the Census Bureau released the individual records collected during the 1950 Census.
 (Bureau policy is to maintain the privacy of census documents for 72 years.)
 There has probably never been a census release in which so many living Americans can trace their own roots, given the size of the baby boom and the extended life expectancy that boomers enjoy.
 And that offers us an interesting historical challenge: digging up the first census records of our first three baby-boom presidents.

 As you will see, this is not as easy as it might seem.
-The Bureau has a very impressive search tool that is able to parse even the less-legible scribblings of its 1950 enumerators (the term for its record collectors).
+The bureau has a very impressive search tool that is able to parse even the less-legible scribblings of its 1950 enumerators (the term for its record collectors).
 But some records are trickier to uncover, as you’ll see.

 What emerges from our search for those presidents are very American stories about seeking out better jobs, ambition and making the best of difficult circumstances.
 We’ll begin with the oldest of the three.